The Act commences on 21 December 2018 and can be accessed at the following link: http://www.legislation.act.gov.au/b/db_58075/default.asp.

 To avoid a breach upon commencement of the Act all veterinary premises are required to apply for provisional registration up until 30 June 2019.

 All registered premises should have received a notification regarding this process.
-Visit the provisional premises registration page for more information.
+See more about provisional premises registration.

 Complaints made under the repealed Act will transition to be a complaint under the new Act.